Skip to content

 • getDownloadId: Obtains the data extract output ID so the file can be downloaded.

-• createFileName: Formats the name of the downloadable file to ensure uniqueness.
+• createFileName: Formats the name of the downloadable file to guarantee uniqueness.

-Use a try catch code block to perform the report request.
-Inside the try block, add a reports.createReport call including the report payload from step 2.1.2.
+Use a try-catch code block to perform the report request.
+Inside the try block, add a reports.createReport call including the report payload from the Build the request payload section.

 Obtain the status URL to monitor the reporting task from the content-location header returned from the createReport call.
 Then get the report ID from the status URL.